NguyenChanhDat/NguyenChanhDat/README.md

 - 👋 Hi, I’m @NguyenChanhDat
 - 👀 I’m interested in Coding, Football, Going to the Gym
 - 🌱 I’m currently studying at Da Nang University of Science and Technology
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everything that bring the joy of coding :))
 - 📫 How to reach me : below my profile's image
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I'm actually taller than how I looked in the image :)))